 Gold Nugget Women's Ring "Orocal" RL469 Genuine Hand Crafted Jewelry - 14K Casting

-Gold Nugget Ring "Orocal" RL469 Genuine Hand Crafted Jewelry - One of a Kind - 14k Yellow Gold Casting - Total weight = 9.0G
+Gold Nugget Ring "Orocal" RL469 Genuine Hand Crafted Jewelry - One of a Kind - 14k Yellow Gold Casting - Approximate weight = 9.0G

 " If this is not in Stock our Jeweler will make it in 4-6 weeks"

 R stands for Ring L for Ladies, M Stands for Men and Q stands for the Quartz / E Stands for Earrings, and P stands for Pendants.
 Diamonds are G color High Quality Diamonds.

 With This Stunning Gold Nugget Ring you will receive a certificate of authenticity each of these Nuggets or Quartz.
 Are Gold Quartz is hand cut to fit the design, then we use 6 different wheels to produce the shine.
 Each nugget is Inlaid in like a puzzle Solder in by the Jeweler.
 The Casting is 14K Yellow Gold.